Free Consultation833-607-9438

 Power and Mounting at the Entrance

 Check whether your current entry location has available power and enough space for the new device.
 You should also determine whether surface-mount or flush-mount installation makes more sense.
-Surface mounts are usually faster for retrofits, while flush mounts create a cleaner built-in appearance.
+Surface mounts are faster for retrofits, while flush mounts create a cleaner built-in appearance.

 Network Approach: LTE vs Wi-Fi vs Ethernet/PoE